 Jin Shin Jyutsu was developed by the Japanese doctor Jiro Murai in 1912, as a result of his affliction by a life-threatening illness in 1912.
 His subsequent recovery and dedicated study allowed him to pass on this system.

 In the 1940s, his student Mary Ino Burmeister overcame paralysis through learning Jin Shin Jyutsu and went on to offer treatments and trainings in the US.

 Stephanie Mines became one of her long-term, dedicated students in 1975.
 Out of her own legacy of shock and trauma, she has developed this system further into The TARA Approach.

-She has also been offering trainings in The TARA Approach at the Findhorn Foundation in Scotland since 2013.
+She also offered trainings in The TARA Approach at the Findhorn Foundation in Scotland from 2013 to 2018.